benabub/pygame-typing-speed-test/README.md

 It contains some ideas, that will be used in my another project with more powerful and suitable tools than pygame.
-Based on pygame's package textinput file example.
+Based on pygame's package textinput example file.

 ## How to use